 7. Use a Fabric Deodorizer

-Once the stain has successfully been removed, the next step is to make your couch smell good again.
-A pet-friendly fabric deodorizer will neutralize any remaining scents to ensure your cat isn’t tempted to soil the same spot again in the future.
+Once the stain has been removed, the next step is to make your couch smell good again.
+A pet-friendly fabric deodorizer will neutralize any remaining scents to ensure your cat isn’t tempted to soil the same spot again.

-There are plenty of great smelling fabric-specific deodorizers on the market.
-You may find that citrus or lavender-scented options will be the most successful at deterring future accidents.
+There are plenty of great-smelling fabric-specific deodorizers on the market.
+You may find that citrus or lavender-scented options will successfully deter future accidents.

 You can also use baking soda to help neutralize odors.
-Leave it on your sofa overnight and then vacuum in the morning.
-You may need to repeat this step a few times before the odor is fully removed.
+Leave it on your sofa overnight and then vacuum it in the morning.
+You may need to repeat this step a few times before the odor is entirely removed.

 8. Consider Covering the Couch

 Your cat might continue to poop on your furniture even if you’ve removed the scent and ensured there’s nothing physically wrong with them.
-If you find that this is the case with your cat, you might consider covering your couch with a removable cover, blankets, or a sheet.
+If that is the case with your cat, you might consider covering your couch with a removable cover, blankets, or a sheet.

 Conclusion: Remove Cat Poop Stain From Couch

-Keep browsing our website for more tips and tricks for helping you and your cat live in harmony.
+Keep browsing our website for more tips and tricks for helping you and your cat live harmoniously.